Skip to content

 Turn Network discovery On or Off in Windows 11

-This setting lets you share files and printers with other devices on your network.
+What happens when done?
+You can share files and printers with other computers on your network.

 To turn it on: